michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 ![Code chunk example](figures/example_codechunk.png)

 <br>
 If you want to test the code yourself you have to execute all of the code in the tutorial from top to bottom (i.e. press the green play button in each code chunk in the order they appear in the text).
 If you want to start testing the code at some other point in the tutorial you still have to execute all the code before the given point.
-To execute all the code until the code chunk you want to start with, click the button left from the play button (down facing arrow with a green line below it).
+To execute all the code until the code chunk you want to start with, click the button to the left of the play button (down-facing arrow with a green line below it).

 ### Package Setup
 The functionality of R can be vastly extended by installing additional packages.
 You can download packages from different sources.
 A safe way to install packages is to do so from within RStudio by clicking on `Tools -> Install packages...` in the menu bar.
-For R newcomers we added the next code chunks which automate the installation process (don't forget to press the little green play buttons...).
+For R newcomers we have added the next code chunks which automate the installation process (don't forget to press the little green play buttons...).